Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

   - group: "Other File Group"
     files:
       - file: file2a.c
-        for-type: +Virtual               # includes this file only for target-type "Virtual"
+        for-context: +Virtual               # include this file only for target-type 'Virtual'
         define:
           - test: 2
       - file: file2a.c
-        not-for-type: +Virtual           # includes this file not for target-type "Virtual"
+        not-for-context: +Virtual           # include this file not for target-type 'Virtual'
       - file: file2b.c

   - group: "Nested Group"